About Charter Oak State College

 - advisement is critical to student success.

-Charter Oak State College students can earn their credits in many different ways, and students come to Charter Oak State College having earned numerous credits.
-Since the average age of the Charter Oak State College student is around 40 years old, Charter Oak State College students have already acquired many of the skills necessary to succeed in life, such as being a responsible citizen, the ability to work with others, and the ability to work independently.
-Therefore, the General Education requirements at Charter Oak State College build upon these skills.
+Charter Oak State College undergraduate students can earn their credits in many different ways, and students come to Charter Oak State College having earned numerous credits.
+Since the average age of the Charter Oak State College student is around 39 years old, Charter Oak State College students have already acquired many of the skills necessary to succeed in life, such as being a responsible citizen, the ability to work with others, and the ability to work independently.
+Therefore, the undergraduate General Education requirements at Charter Oak State College build upon these skills.
 The General Education requirements emphasize the liberal arts and the skills necessary to enable students to succeed in their profession, be good citizens, and to continue as lifelong learners and meet the standards of both its state and regional accrediting associations.

-Charter Oak State College believes that its students should be liberally educated, as evidenced by the 60-credit liberal arts requirement for a Bachelor of Science degree and the 90-credit liberal arts requirement for a Bachelor of Arts.
-The liberal arts component of the General Education requirement helps students:
+Charter Oak State College believes that its undergraduate students should be liberally educated, as evidenced by the 60-credit liberal arts requirement for a Bachelor of Science degree and the 90-credit liberal arts requirement for a Bachelor of Arts.
+The liberal arts component of the General Education requirement helps undergraduate students:

 - acquire knowledge of American history and the history and culture of another country;